 3.3.
 Articulation Pattern

 3.3.1.
-In this study, calculate ontact patterns between the polyethylene cap and radial component using the wrist kinematics and component-specific distance fields29.
+Calculate contact patterns between the polyethylene cap and radial component using the wrist kinematics and component-specific distance fields29.

 3.3.2.
 Calculate distance fields for each 3D surface model as a volumetric array of signed distances from the surface.